microsoft/ML-For-Beginners/5-Clustering/2-K-Means/README.md

 This data is too imbalanced, too little correlated and there is too much variance between the column values, to cluster well.
 In fact, the clusters that form are probably heavily influenced or skewed by the three genre categories we defined above.
 That was a learning process!

-In Scikit-Learn's documentation, you can see that a model like this one, with clusters not very well demarcated, has a 'variance' problem:
+In Scikit-learn's documentation, you can see that a model like this one, with clusters not very well demarcated, has a 'variance' problem:

 ![problem models](images/problems.png)

-> Infographic from Scikit-Learn
+> Infographic from Scikit-learn
 ## Variance

 Variance is defined as "the average of the squared differences from the Mean."[source](https://www.mathsisfun.com/data/standard-deviation.html) In the context of this clustering problem, it refers to data that the numbers of our dataset tend to diverge a bit too much from the mean.